tresorit/ZeroKit-Realm-encrypted-tasks/README.md

 If the server has started successfully (you can access the Realm dashboard in a browser), then you have completed the ROS configuration and you can move to the next section.
 On a failure you can try to start the server manually from a command line to see the error which prevents it from starting.

 ## One-click template deployment of sample server
 Next step is to install the ZeroKit sample backend server.
-You can find the source code and the manual install instructions on GitHub, but in this tutorial we will use a one-click Azure deployment to create a new infrastructure in MS Azure Cloud for it.
+You can find the source code and the manual install instructions (for non-Azure deployments) on [GitHub](https://github.com/tresorit/ZeroKit-NodeJs-backend-sample), but in this tutorial we will use a one-click Azure deployment to create a new infrastructure in MS Azure Cloud for it.
 (For this you will need a MS Azure subscription account.)

 The repository for the one-clieck installer can be found [here](https://github.com/tresorit/ZeroKit-Azure-backend-sample). if you need any more help with this app, you can find it there.